Kenneth-Rimorin/Zhus_Marketplace/README.md

 # Problems that needs to be solve

-At present, there is no similar marketplace that exist specifically for buying and selling of brand new or pre-loved shoes.
+At present, there is no online marketplace that exist specifically for buying and selling of brand new or pre-loved shoes.
 There is a big community of people who are interested in shoe collection but are struggling to get the desired shoes because of unavailability.
+People who wants to profit and dispose unwanted shoes faster.

 #
 This will cater to the following:

-* People who are having a hard time disposing their pre-loved shoes can use this application to make their listings.
+* Because people does not know where to get an inexpensive pre-loved or brand new pair of shoes.
-* People who are looking for affordable brand new or pre-loved shoes.
+* Because shoe enthusiast are having hard time looking and waiting for a specific pair which is unavailable at any retail store.
-* People who are searching for specific type of shoes which is unavailable at any shoe retailer.
+* Because people are stressed about how to dispose unwanted shoes and how to gain profit out of it.

 # Links to Zhus Marketplace